rowletribombee/badRPG/README.md

  > cmake . && make && ./startGame

  ## Testing
- > Our project was tested and validated using CI via Github Actions.
+ > Our project was tested (gtest) and validated using CI via Github Actions.